jmal98/ansiblecm/DEMO.md

 docker run -it --rm -v $PWD/demo/playbook:/tmp/playbook:Z jmal98/ansiblecm:2.4.2.0 site.yml -i inventory/hosts -k
 ```

-If all goes well, web machine will be running a web server, which is accessible via their exposed host ports.
+If all goes well the web machines will be running a web server, which is accessible via their exposed host ports.

 * web1: [http://localhost:8080](http://localhost:8080)
 * web1: [http://localhost:8081](http://localhost:8081)